Introduction to the UMB Brain & Tissue Bank

 - Hundreds of other disorders of childhood

-- The Bank also accepts brain and tissue donations from blood relatives of anyone with a disorder listed above (unless the relative has cancer).
+- The Bank also accepts brain and tissue donations from blood relatives of anyone with a developmental disorder listed above (unless the relative has cancer).

 - Please contact the Bank with questions regarding other disorders.

 At this time the UMB BTB is NOT collecting tissue from individuals with the following disorders:

 - Alzheimer Disease